-Students planning to graduate with Honors in May 2019 should please be aware of the following important deadlines:
+Students planning to graduate with Department Honors should please be aware of the following important deadlines:

-If you are planning to graduate with Honors in May 2019 please contact the Honors chair immediately since it will take some time for you to complete and submit your Honors Registration form (attached below, deadlines on page 2) before the October 2, 2018 deadline:
+If you are planning to graduate with Honors please contact the department Honors chair immediately since it will take some time for you to complete and submit your Honors registration form.

 We encourage interested majors to participate in undergraduate Honors research, which is required for graduation with Honors from the Department of Biochemistry.
 The Honors program significantly enriches the undergraduate experience by providing the opportunity to carry out new research in collaboration with a faculty mentor, and to write and defend an honors thesis.

 Interested students should identify a faculty mentor and begin Honors research during their freshman, sophomore or junior year, to enable sufficient time to complete a project prior to the final semester of the senior year, when the honors thesis is typically written and defended.

 Please note the requirements for participation in the Honors program described in the attachment, including a GPA in the major of 3.3 or higher.
 Those students who complete and defend and Honors thesis will graduate with Latin Honors awarded at the departmental graduation ceremony, and also at a special College Honors Convocation during graduation week.

 Interested students are encouraged to contact one of the Honors Co-Chairs listed above, and visit the Honors website.

 Departmental Honors are awarded to qualified undergraduate majors in recognition of scholarly achievement.
 To be eligible, a student must:

 - Be a Biochemistry major with a cumulative grade point average in the major of at least 3.3, or obtain permission from the Departmental Honors Advisor.